– Contents –

 - What made you give up work to travel?

-- Why did you choose to travel in a caravan?
+- Why did you choose to travel in a caravan at first?

-- Why do you call yourselves Adventure Caravanners?
+- Why did you call yourselves Adventure Caravanners?

 - Does Jackie drive the caravan?